sendwithus/competencies/competencies/1password.md

 You have a 12+ character password for login to 1Password.

-You have 2FA warnings for sites that allow 2FA
+You have no 2FA warnings for sites that allow 2FA

 ## How do you improve it?